First impressions count.

 For instance, a Gartner study of 506 technology buyers found that buying teams spend an average of 16.3 months to complete a new IT purchase.

-Don’t leave it all to a single step in your welcome email sequence to close the deal.
+Don’t leave it all to a single step in your welcome email sequence to close the deal, or your conversion rates will be low.

 Instead, follow up on email #5 by reinforcing your expertise through testimonials, leveraging the power of social proof.